Relativity and Singularities - A Short Introduction for Mathematicians: Causality

 \begin{Prop} Let $(M,g)$ be a time-oriented Lorentzian manifold and $p \in M$.
 Then: \begin{enumerate}[(i)] \item If $q \in I^+(p)$ and $r \in I^+(q)$ then $r \in I^+(p)$; \item If $q \in J^+(p)$ and $r \in J^+(q)$ then $r \in J^+(p)$; \item $I^+(p)$ is an open set. \end{enumerate} \end{Prop}

-In Lorentzian geometry there are no curves of minimal length, as any two points can be connected by piecewise null curves.
+In Lorentzian geometry there are no curves of minimal length, as any two points in the same connected component can be connected by piecewise null curves.
 However, there do exist curves with {\bf maximal} length, and these are timelike geodesics.
 More precisely, we have the following statement: